Vince McMahon sex trafficking scandal: Later developments

-On May 28, 2025, Laurinaitis settled with Grant and agreed to provide evidence in her favor in future proceedings.

-In July 2025, retired UFC fighter Daniel Cormier claimed that Lesnar remained on a TKO-maintained "ban list" that precluded him from appearing on UFC or WWE programming.
-Despite Cormier's claims and the lawsuit still being active, Lesnar would make his return to WWE at their SummerSlam event in August 2025 at the end of a WWE Championship match between John Cena and Cody Rhodes.
+On May 28, Laurinaitis settled with Grant and agreed to provide evidence in her favor in future proceedings.
+In July, retired UFC fighter Daniel Cormier claimed that Lesnar remained on a TKO-maintained "ban list" that precluded him from appearing on UFC or WWE programming.
+Despite Cormier's claims and the lawsuit still being active, Lesnar would make his return to WWE at their 2025 SummerSlam event in August at the end of a WWE Championship match between John Cena and Cody Rhodes.
 After the event, Grant's legal team released a statement claiming that WWE had failed to hold anybody accountable for a supposed culture of abuse under McMahon and that any "attempt to sweep misconduct under the rug" would backfire.
+In June 2026, Grant, McMahon, and WWE jointly moved to take the sex trafficking lawsuit out of public and into private arbitration.
+In July 2026, Grant's case against McMahon and WWE was voluntarily dismissed, pending a judge's approval.